thorchain/docs/thornodes/kubernetes/setup-hetzner-bare-metal.md

 ### Provisioning

-Create a deplyment environment inventory file for each cluster you want to manage.
+Create a deployment environment inventory file for each cluster you want to manage.

 ```bash
 cp hosts.example inventory/production.yml